batgithub/entrelefromageetledessert/README.md

-# Base
 Starter config with grunt.
+The dev dependencies are all in their last version.

+## tasks
-Sass
+    * Sass
-autoprefixer
+    * autoprefixer
-watch
+    * watch for livereload
-laund grunt tasks
+    * laund grunt tasks

+##task launcher
+    * default ( for dev - sass with sourceMap and watch)
+    * deploy (sass without sourceMap and compressed, autoprefixer)

+##install
+`npm install`